-Several recommendations made by the Task Force reflected in the Cannabis Act could materially and adversely affect the business, financial condition and results of operations of the Company.
-These recommendations include, but are not limited to, permitting home cultivation, potentially easing barriers to entry into a Canadian recreational cannabis market and restrictions on advertising and branding.
-Their advice will be considered by the Government of Canada as a new framework for recreational cannabis is developed and it remains possible that such developments could significantly and adversely affect the business, financial condition and results of operations of the Company.
+Several recommendations made by the Task Force reflected in the Cannabis Control Act could materially and adversely affect the business, financial condition and results of operations of the Company.
+These recommendations include, but are not limited to, permitting home cultivation, potentially easing barriers to entry into a Canadian adult use cannabis market and restrictions on advertising and branding.
+Their advice was considered by the Government of Canada as a new framework for adult use cannabis is developed, and it remains possible that such developments could significantly and adversely affect the business, financial condition and results of operations of the Company.

-While the production of cannabis will be under the regulatory oversight of the Government of Canada, the distribution of adult-use recreational cannabis will be the responsibility of the provincial and territorial governments.
-On December 12, 2017, the Government of Ontario announced the passage of the Cannabis Act, which included the creation of a new provincial retailer, overseen by the LCBO, for the distribution of recreational cannabis through stand-alone stores and an online order service.
-The impact of this legislative regime, and of any such new legislation passed in other provinces, on the medical cannabis industry and the Company's business plans and operations is uncertain.
-There is no guarantee that provincial legislation regulating the distribution and sale of cannabis for recreational purposes will be enacted according to the terms announced by such provinces, or at all, or that any such legislation, if enacted, will create the growth opportunities that the Company currently anticipates.
+While the production of cannabis will be under the regulatory oversight of the Government of Canada, the distribution of adult use cannabis will be the responsibility of the provincial and territorial governments.
+On December 12, 2017, the Government of Ontario announced the passage of the Cannabis Act, which included the creation of a new provincial retailer, overseen by the AGCO, for the distribution of adult use cannabis through stand-alone stores and an online order service.
+The impact of changes in legislative regimes, and of any new legislation passed in other provinces, on the medical cannabis industry and the Company's business plans and operations is uncertain.
+There is no guarantee that provincial legislation regulating the distribution and sale of cannabis for adult use purposes will create the growth opportunities that the Company currently anticipates.

 On January 4, 2018, United States Attorney General Jeff Sessions issued a memorandum to U.S. district attorneys which rescinded previous guidance from the U.S. Department of Justice specific to cannabis enforcement in the United States, including the August 2013 memorandum authored by then Deputy Attorney General James Cole (the "Cole Memorandum") indicating that the U.S. Department of Justice would not prioritize the prosecution of cannabis-related violations of U.S. federal law in jurisdictions that had enacted laws legalizing cannabis in some form and that had also implemented strong and effective regulatory and enforcement systems.
-With the Cole Memorandum rescinded, U.S. federal prosecutors can exercise their discretion in determining whether to prosecute cannabis-related violations of U.S. federal law.
-While the Company does not engage in any U.S. cannabis-related activities, the market price of the Company's common shares may be affected by regulatory changes and developments that affect the cannabis industry generally.
+With the Cole Memorandum rescinded, U.S. federal law.
+While the Company does not engage in any U.S. cannabis-related activities, the market price of the Company's common shares may be affected by the Company's proposed entry into the U.S. market, regulatory changes and developments that affect the cannabis industry generally.